zakvarty/reading_record/README.md

 ## TBR
 - How to do nothing - Jenny Odell
-- The professor and the housekeeper - (?)
+- The housekeeper and the professor - by Yōko Ogawa, Stephen Snyder (Translator)
 - The windup bird chronicle - Haruki Murakami
 - Conversations with friends - Sally Rooney
 - In the dream house - Carmen Maria Machado